-As third party funders are providing a financial product or service they are subject to statutory regulation and including by the Australian Securities and Investments Commission (ASIC) and under the ASIC Act 2001 (Cth), which contains various consumer protections.
+As third party funders are providing a financial product or service they are subject to statutory regulation, including by the Australian Securities and Investments Commission (ASIC) and under the ASIC Act 2001 (Cth), which contains various consumer protections.
 They are also regulated under the Corporations Act 2001 (Cth).
 To reduce the risk that a funder may have insufficient funds to pay adverse costs, a recent amendment to the Corporation Act which came into effect on 22 August 2020 requires funders to register class actions as managed investment schemes and to hold an Australian Financial Services Licence.
-These amendments have been criticised by class action litigators and ASIC, who is now required to oversee these changes.
+These amendments have been criticised by class action litigators and the ASIC, who is now required to oversee these changes.
 In September 2022, the Labor government released exposure draft regulations for public consultation that seek to exempt funders from the requirements to register a class action as a managed investment scheme and hold an AFSL.
 There is, as yet, no date for release of the regulations.

-Where an application is funded by a litigation funder in a class action, the fact of the funding and the identity of the funder must be disclosed.
+Where an application is funded by a litigation funder in a class action, the fact of the funding and the identity of the funder must be disclosed to the respondents.

 Specialist class action law firms may also self-fund litigation.
 Where that is the case, the defendants in the class action are likely to seek security for costs to mitigate the risk of the firm holding insufficient funds to pay costs.